 Supply and demand analysis helps explain the consequences of imposing a tariff.
 Let’s use the United States’s shoe industry to illustrate.
 Begin by assuming that the market is closed, and all shoes sold in the United States must be produced domestically.
 In other words, all shoes purchased in the United States are manufactured in the US.
 Furthermore, producers are forbidden to export any of their shoes.
 Assume the resulting supply and demand curves below.
 American consumers would pay $75 per pair and purchase ten million pairs per month.
 All would be produced by US companies.

 In this scenario, where the world price equals $35 per pair of shoes, US producers provide two million pairs of shoes per month.
 Meanwhile, American consumers purchase 26 million pairs of shoes.
 Twenty-four million pairs of shoes are imported.
-American companies either close, or move their production overseas.
-Workers lose jobs, and the economies of communities which had the manufacturing plants suffer.
-Companies, unions, and laid off workers lobby Congress to protect their jobs.
+American companies either close or move their production overseas.
+Workers lose jobs and the economies of communities that had the manufacturing plants suffer.
+Companies, unions, and laid-off workers lobby Congress to protect their jobs.
 Congress complies with a $10 tariff per pair of shoes.
 The expected results are:

 Dig Deeper With These Free Lessons: